Details will determine if DCFS worker will face charges for child's overdose death; third overdose on record

 Those details remain under investigation, but it's unlikely that a state employee would be charged with a crime.

 “More than likely, it would result in discipline, termination, or civil liability,” Moore said.
 “You have to actively desire the end result of what you're doing as opposed to doing a poor job.
-So yes, I know that's what the rules are and what the law is ,and I intentionally did not do what I was supposed to do—versus I did my job poorly."
+So yes, I know that's what the rules are and what the law is, and I intentionally did not do what I was supposed to do—versus I did my job poorly."

 But if someone with DCFS failed to act or acted improperly, and they didn't intend on the toddler's death, they could still be held responsible in civil court.